What is PM 2.5? PM 10?

 One of the big problems with these particulates is that you can not see the individual pieces with the naked eye.
 They combine together to create a haze and used to be seen hanging over many American cities as late as the 1970’s.
 The Epidemiologists are concerned about two different sizes and test for them, especially, now for this study in India.
 Those two are the 2.5 (2.5 microns) and the 10 (10 microns) sizes.

-Much of the PM 10 particles are defended against by the human body as tiny hairs along the respiratory tract filter these out.
+The human body defends it itself against many of the PM 10 particles, as tiny hairs along the respiratory tract filter these out.
 They are often expelled from the body through sneezes and coughs.
 The problems exists with the smaller (pm 2.5) particles.
-Your body, and those of Indians can not block or filter them out as effectively, again, because of their size.
+Your body can not block or filter them out as effectively, again, because of their size.
 They get inside and go right to your lungs.
 They can, through the action of the respiratory system, get into your blood stream as well.

 This is where size, does, indeed, matter.
 In air pollution, it is what you can not see that can definitely hurt you.
 In a time where all countries are being looked at to determine the dangers they pose for their populations and to the entire planet, India has a lot of work ahead of them.